openstack/openstack-manuals/doc/contributor-guide/source/ux-ui-guidelines/ux-personas/alan-app-developer.rst

 Alan - application developer
 ============================

-Alan develops and deploys applications for cloud instances running OpenStack.
+Alan develops and deploys cloud applications but does not necessarily know much about the underlying infrastructure of the cloud.

+Cloud applications are defined as:

+* Applications built using OpenStack SDKs or APIs
+* Applications deployed on top of OpenStack using Application Catalog service, Orchestration service, or any 3rd-party deployment or management tools
+* PaaS and container solutions running on top of OpenStack

-He does not know much about the underlying infrastructure of the cloud.
-The cloud instances he consumes can use various OpenStack projects.
-Alan does not know the names of the projects and has never been to an OpenStack summit.
+The cloud instances Alan consumes can use various OpenStack projects.
+Alan does not know the project names and goals, and has never been to an OpenStack Summit.

 Alan wishes to deploy his applications to the cloud without issues and to receive warnings about any issues with the applications before tickets start